JosephAnson/demo-devworld-2025/README.md

 - End-to-end type safety from database to frontend
 - Runtime validation with Zod
-- Auto-generated form validation
+- Auto-generated form validation with VeeValidate
 - Type-safe API endpoints
-- Database schema to TypeScript type generation
+- Integration with Chrome AI for API generation

 ## 🚀 Getting Started